Hotel Workouts - Portable Fitness Training In Your Room

 gym, fresh chicken, or even gas for a taxi to get anywhere.

-It was Aug, 2003 just a few weeks from my figure show.
-I was in
+It was August, 2003 just a few weeks from my figure show.
+I was

 to Victoria, BC Canada.
 My new 'home' was actually in Mississauga,

 and to create a workout, I relied on the only power around.

 My 'will power'.

 Here are the basics I always use when it comes to staying fit

 anywhere, and at anytime!
 (Repeat circuit at least two more